Can You Take Collagen with Coffee?

 UV rays can be particularly harmful to the skin, causing dryness, wrinkles, redness, and a reduction in skin elasticity.
 So, extra protection from UV rays is always welcomed in a skin care routine.

 But don’t forget, a good SPF is the best way to protect your skin from the damaging UV rays.
-Always make sure to use at least a factor 30 for the best protection.
+Always make sure to use at least a factor 30 for the best protection, such as with our Deep Lift Collagen Boosting Serum, which has been formulated using collagen-enhancing peptides.

 How does coffee affect collagen?

-Some studies suggest that caffeine can reduce collagen synthesis into the body, however this experiment was not carried out on humans (instead, it was on a petri dish), and when compared to how much coffee people typically drink?
-Well, you’d need to drink an astronomical amount before it started to alter collagen synthesis.
+Well, some studies suggest that caffeine can reduce collagen synthesis into the body, however this experiment was not carried out on humans (instead, it was on a petri dish).
+The experiment also used an astronomical amount of coffee, far beyond the typical amount that people drink.

-In fact, 100% of users in our clinical trial reported an improvement in the visibility of fine lines and wrinkles after a 12-week course of our Absolute Collagen sachets.
+In fact, 100% of users in our clinical trial reported an improvement in the visibility of fine lines and wrinkles after a 12-week course of our collagen supplements.
+What’s more, 90% of those participants also agreed that their skin feels replenished and restored.

 So, can I take collagen and coffee together?